-Net Cash Provided by (Used in) Financing Activities
+Net Cash Provided by Financing Activities

-Net cash provided by financing activities was \$1.4 million during the three months ended March 31, 2017 compared to \$0.7 million of net cash used in financing activities during the three months ended March 31, 2016.
-The cash provided by financing activities in the three months ended March 31, 2017 was attributable to net proceeds of \$2.2 million from our ATM offering, partially offset by \$0.8 million in repayment of principal on the Credit Facility.
-The cash used in financing activities in the three months ended March 31, 2016 was primarily attributable to \$0.8 million in repayment of principal on the Credit Facility partially offset by \$0.1 million in proceeds from common stock option and warrant exercises.
+Net cash provided by financing activities was \$20.7 million during the three months ended March 31, 2019, which was primarily attributable to net proceeds of \$18.6 million from the February 2019 Financing and net proceeds of \$2.1 million from our ATM programs.
+Net cash provided by financing activities was \$7.5 million during the three months ended March 31, 2018, which was attributable to net proceeds of \$8.3 million from our ATM offering, partially offset by \$0.8 million in repayment of principal on the credit facility.